sbrandwoo/grunt-qunit-junit/README.md

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._

+**WARNING**: This plugin is only released in beta form!
+It should work pretty well though, so please give it a go and pass any issues you find back to me.
+I'd also be interested to hear how you use QUnit in you project and if there are any helpful features I can add to this plugin.

 From the same directory as your project's [Gruntfile][Getting Started] and [package.json][], install this plugin with the following command:

-**WARNING**: This plugin is only released in alpha form!
-Please give it a go and pass any issues you find back to me.
-I'd also be interested to hear how you use QUnit in you project and if there are any helpful features I can add to this plugin.

-**WARNING**: This plugin is currently dependant on a branch of `grunt-contrib-junit`.
-This will be cleaned up in the near future, when more testing has been completed.
-[See the branch](https://github.com/sbrandwoo/grunt-contrib-qunit/tree/fail-events) for the changes.

 ```bash
 npm install grunt-qunit-junit --save-dev